RSWAIN1486/llm-finetuning-examples/README.md

 # llm-finetuning-examples
-notebooks to finetune LLMs on public dataset
+notebooks to getting started and finetune LLMs on public dataset